 “The character of any housing development in this area could be intermediate between the subsidised Golden Lane scheme and the good class flats proposed for the main Barbican area.”

-The North Barbican area always seemed to remain an afterthought or a necessary evil in the City Corporation’s mind.
+But the North Barbican area always seemed to remain an afterthought or a necessary evil in the City Corporation’s mind.
 Even in 1959 when the final scheme was being created and the North Barbican area had been included in the conception for several years, the instructions to the architects was:

 “… to prepare a revised scheme for the development of land north of Barbican, east of Aldersgate Street and south of the city boundary, having regard to the needs of the main development south of Barbican and, if so instructed by the committee, to prepare such detail proposals as may be required in this area.” [my underlining].